Terms of Reference

 In order to deliver this project, Samriddhi invites quotations from interested consultants for the following tasks and responsibilities.
 Interested individuals or consulting agencies are requested to send in detailed quotations including estimated costs, and detailed resumes to:

-- Compile reading materials and all videos and other reference materials to be used by lecturers and participants throughout the workshop
+- Compiling reading materials and all videos and other reference materials to be used throughout the discussion series

-- Coordinating the online organisation of the workshops including participant sign ins and management of break-out rooms on daily basis
+- Coordinating the organisation of the discussion series including participant sign-ins and management of break-out sessions

 - Ensuring record-keeping of all sessions

-- Handling participant queries and issues throughout the workshop
+- Handling participant queries and issues throughout the discussion series

 The consultant should have the following qualifications: